-However, even though OPENMATH attempts to use the role system for a highlevel well-formedness check, its status remains somewhat unclear.
-The text says that

-A symbol [...] cannot be used to construct a compound OpenMath object in a way which requires a different role (using the definition of construct given earlier in this section).
-This means that one cannot use a symbol which binds some variables to construct, say, an application object. $[BCC^+04, subsection.
-2.1.4]$ the compliance chapter [BCC+04, Chapter 5] does not mention the role system at all.
-Furthermore, even the text above is not consequent enough to forbid clearly ill-formed expressions where binders and keys occur anywhere in an expression or where symbols without any role are used as binders.
+However, even though OPENMATH attempts to use the role system for a high-level well-formedness check, its status remains somewhat unclear.
+The text says that the compliance chapter [BCC+04, Chapter 5] does not mention the role system at all.
+Furthermore, even the text above is not consequent enough to forbid clearly ill-formed expressions where binders and keys occur anywhere in an expression or where symbols without any role are used as binders or keys.
 Even worse: The standard permits composed objects as the first child of a binder; thus, any symbol can be used as a binder after all by wrapping it in a meaningless attribution.